 One of the best ways to make marketing campaigns more effective is to personalize them to each member of your target audience.
 This is one area where AI and cognitive technologies really come into play, as you can use real online behavior to better segment your audience and so alter your message for each group.

-Econsultancy explains that this works much better than traditional demographics that marketers use to segment an audience, as the groups are based on real behavior rather than implied data.
+This works much better than traditional demographics that marketers use to segment an audience, as the groups are based on real human behavior rather than implied data.
 Although some groups may be similar to more traditional demographics, this will not always be the case, allowing for a more targeted campaign.

 Once you have audience groups, cognitive technology can be used to redesign a message depending on which group an individual belongs to.
 This means the message is entirely based on their actual behavior, helping to better create a connection and see improved results.